algochoi/simple-nft-tutorial/README.md

 [^2]: There are certain best practices when using IPFS because it is a decentralized store.
 If you are very serious about storing your image/data, you should pin the data against a machine that you also own in addition to relying on other machines.

 [^3]: The more technical convention for NFTs, as described by [EIP1155](https://eips.ethereum.org/EIPS/eip-1155) or [ARC-0003](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0003.md), is to have a link to your metadata JSON file here.
 But I've abstracted that layer away from this tutorial.
-An NFT is essentially a link to a JSON that contains a link to your data/image/file.
+A "NFT" is essentially a link to a JSON that contains a link to your data/image/file.

 [^4]: On a more technical note, different blockchains have different block times and different finality times.
 Block time, imo, does not really matter compared to transaction finality times because the user only cares whether their transaction went through or not rather than individual blocks.
 According to this [source](https://www.dfinitycommunity.com/internet-computer-vs-layer-1-blockchains/#:~:text=Solana%20uses%20%22Optimistic%20Confirmation%22%20that,its%20Proof%20of%20Stake%20consensus.), Ethereum has \~5 minute finality time, Solana is \~13s, Algorand is \~5s, while Avalanche is \~3s.